 1. Lower Hiring Expense

 You will save on hiring expenses.
 Generally, independent contractors are paid at a higher hourly rate than employees of a business are; however, you will save money on a number of other expenses.
 For example, you will not need to provide office space to an independent contractor.
 You also won’t have to shoulder the cost of your employee’s Social Security and Medicare taxes, nor will you have to pay towards state unemployment insurance or worker’s compensation insurance.
-All of those factors can increase payroll costs by 20% to 30%.

 2. Lawsuit Protection